skadyansna/SAVIdashboard/README.md

 Savi dashboard for server monitoring
 Step 1
 # download Node.js https://nodejs.org/en/download/
 Step 2
 # install NPM for node
 Step 3

-# Now put the nova.sh and sumit.sh on your local machine and also verify that the files are running
+# Now modify the nova.sh with your SAVI username and password.After uploading the nova.sh.Upload nova.sh and sumit.sh in you local path.
 Step 4
-# using the terminal run the authentication file and then the shell script sumit.sh
+# Then update the app.js file to your local file path for both the shell script.
 Step 5
 # Then spin up the local server using node.js
 Step 6